 When pointing the antenna, do not touch the front of the antenna module.
-For your safety, always maintain a distance of minimum 60 cm from the front face of the antenna.
-Also, if you place your fingers on the antenna you will be blocking the signal, and the antenna will not work efficiently.
+If you place your fingers on the antenna you will be blocking the signal, and the antenna will not work efficiently.

 Hold the support bracket and the battery module below the antenna while pointing.